Leica CL vs Sony A7R III

 Review summary: Leica CL vs Sony A7R III

-Arguments in favor of the Leica CL (Typ 7323):
+Advantages of the Leica CL (Typ 7323):

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - More compact: Is smaller (131x78mm vs 127x96mm) and thus needs less room in the bag.